-In order to go on a sabbatical, a professor must apply to a sabbatical review board with a project in mind.
-In the case of Professor Richard Almstedt, A. B. D., the project was to work with the athletics program of the University of Macau in China and to compare their college model to Lone Star College-Kingwood’s college model.
-This was Almstedt’s first time to visit China.
+Prior to the start of the Fall semester, Professor Richard Almstedt, A. B. D., visited the University of Macau in China on sabbatical.
+In order to go on sabbatical, a professor must apply to a sabbatical review board with a project in mind.
+In the case of Professor Almstedt, this project was to work with the athletics program of the University of Macau in China and to compare their college model to Lone Star College-Kingwood’s college model.
+He also took his wife with him to celebrate their fiftieth wedding anniversary.
+Although he had the opportunity to visit Macau in 1972, this was Almstedt’s first time to visit China.

 “It was fun,” said Professor Almstedt, “but it was a lot more than I thought I was going to be doing.”

 The week before Harvey made landfall in Texas, Macau was hit with a typhoon.
 By the time Professor Almstedt arrived at the University of Macau, their campus had returned to running at full capacity.

 The University of Macau has multiple colleges on its campus.
 Everyone speaks English, as learning English is required to attend the university.
 One day a week, each of the colleges would work on English.
 Professor Almstedt would help students in these classes practice holding conversations in English.

 Professor Almstedt noted that the student government of the University of Macau was “exactly a clone of our student government.”
 He also saw that they had many of the same clubs and student organizations on campus as Lone Star College had.
 The University of Macau’s dance groups even used much of the same music as the dance groups at Lone Star College.